jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 4. In the Visual Studio Installer page that opens, expand the More menu associated with Visual Studio Community 2017, and then click Modify on the menu.
 ![modify](img/modify.jpg)

-5. On the Modifying-Visual Studio Community 2017 page that opens, click **Individual**.
+5. On the Modifying-Visual Studio Community 2017 page that opens, click **Individual components**.
 ![ic2](img/ic2.jpg)
 7.
 ### Step 2: xxx